 If you have an over sized gift to give, use a vinyl tablecloth to wrap it in.
 Wrap the gift and the recipient receives two gifts in one.
 My daughter was thrilled to receive a tablecloth to cover her dining room table during craft time.

-By Grandma Jo from Louisville, KY
+By Jo Anne Buford from Louisville, KY

 To wrap a very large present, buy a party paper table cloths.
 I just buy plain white ones when on sale, but they are very cheap to begin with.
-I cut a potato into a star or moon shape (something easy) to use as a stamp then use whatever paint I have handy to decorate the table cloth.
+I cut a potato into a star or moon shape to use as a stamp then use whatever paint I have handy to decorate the table cloth.

 I had a large box to wrap as a wedding gift and couldn't find any wrapping paper that large.
 Large white, plastic garbage bags wouldn't work either because all the writing on the box showed right through.